 Noss Mayo is close to some beautiful sandy beaches, such as the lovely Bantham or Bigbury-on-Sea.
 At low tide you can walk from Bigbury across to Burgh Island.
 However, you might prefer to wait until the tide is in, so you can travel on the iconic sea tractor.
 Once on the island you can stop at Pilchard Inn, a former haunt of the local smugglers.

 South Devon is also perfect for family hiking.
 The South West Coastal Path passes through Noss Mayo and the views from the cliff tops are breath-taking.
+Or you could head inland for some family hiking in Dartmoor National Park.

 If you want to explore one of England’s most important maritime towns, Plymouth is only 6 miles away.
 Plymouth is home to the UK’s largest aquarium, the National Maritime Aquarium.
+Or Totnes is a fascinating historical town with a charming character.

 Rye, East Sussex